 Chet Holmgren Recruiting

 The five-star junior’s top choices are Gonzaga, Minnesota, Purdue, and Texas, per 247Sports.
-He also has scholarship offers from Kansas, Florida, Memphis, Tennessee, North Carolina, Ohio State, Kentucky, Baylor, and Texas A&M. 247Sports’ Crystal Ball predicts Holmgren will play college basketball in-state and sign with Minnesota.
-Although, the prediction is from December 2018 before he blew up.
+He took an official visit to Gonzaga on October 4.
+He also has scholarship offers from Kansas, Florida, Memphis, Tennessee, North Carolina, Auburn, Duke, Ohio State, Kentucky, Baylor, and Texas A&M. 247Sports’ Crystal Ball predicts Holmgren will play college basketball in-state and sign with Minnesota.
+Although, that prediction is from December 2018 before he blew up.

-The Minnehaha product’s path leads to the NBA.
+The Minnehaha product’s path leads to the NBA Draft.
 He’s a projected top-10 pick.
 If his basketball career doesn’t work out for some reason, he can always pursue journalism.
 Chet Holmgren is a dynamite name for the evening news.
+No matter what team he chooses, he’ll be sure to not only boost the school in the recruiting rankings but also in the NCAA Tournament.